jadis0x/DevourX/README.md

 4. (Optional) Set it as default in `localization/config.json` while testing.

 When you are done, send the new JSON file in a pull request.

+## Troubleshooting
+- **Menu does not appear:** Make sure that `version.dll` is located in the same folder as `Devour.exe`.
+Sometimes, Windows Defender or other antivirus programs may automatically quarantine or block `version.dll`, marking it as a potential threat.
+If this happens, restore the file from quarantine and add it to your antivirus exception list before launching the game.

 ## Uninstalling
 1. Close Devour.